 I wish I had saved more now as I can think of many more items I could use them for.
 My jewellery (one for bangles, one for rings, etc.) and some craft items for example.

 I am sure many have already figured this organizing tip out, but I am glad I came to it now.
 Better late than never! :D

 Make cassettes or VHS (or whatever) of your elderly relatives.
 Ask them questions about their childhood, their dating years, anything they can and would like to talk about of years gone by.
 One day, when they've passed on these will be cherished keepsakes.
-No better way to pass on to your younger family members than words of older loved ones.
-Copies would make great gifts.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.

 Any hints on uses for those clear plastic boxes for containing your VCR tapes?
 I bought way too many and hate to throw them away.